YourRoots by Genomelink

 Children(s): Joseph Babbitt, Judith Daniels, Nathan Babbitt, Sarah Newcomb

-Born in 1755 in Norton, Bristol County, Massachusetts, United States of America, Nathan Babbitt was the child of Nathan Babbit and Abigail Cobb.
-In time, Nathan Babbitt married Anna Babbit, and they raised a family that included Joseph Hewes Babbitt, Judith Daniels, Nathan Godfrey Babbitt and Sarah Newcomb.
-Nathan Babbitt died in Westmoreland, Cheshire County, New Hampshire, United States of America in 1826.
+The story of Nathan Babbitt began in 1755 in Norton, Bristol County, Massachusetts, United States of America.
+Nathan Babbitt married Anna Babbit, and had children including Joseph Hewes Babbitt, Judith Daniels, Nathan Godfrey Babbitt, Sarah Newcomb.
+Nathan Babbitt passed away in 1826 in Westmoreland, Cheshire County, New Hampshire, United States of America.

 Find more search results for Nathan Babbitt